Wave-function geometry of band crossing points in two-dimensions

-Using lattice models, we demonstrate that, when the Berry curvature vanishes over the whole Brillouin zone (BZ), a QBCP with a nonzero Berry phase (mod $2\pi$) always accompanies another BCP so that the fermion doubling theorem is satisfied~\cite{nielsen1981no, ahn2019failure}.
-On the other hand, when finite Berry curvature exists, a single QBCP with an arbitrary Berry phase can appear in the BZ.
+To demonstrate the implication of the continuum model analysis for the periodic lattice systems, we study tight-binding models describing QBCPs.
+In the case with vanishing Berry curvature over the whole Brillouin zone (BZ), we find that a QBCP with an arbitrary value of Berry phase always accompanies another BCP.
+On the other hand, when the Berry curvature is finite, we show that a single QBCP with an arbitrary Berry phase can exist in the BZ.
+In both lattice models, the obtained geometric quantities of QBCPs are consistent with our continuum theory.

-{\it \magenta{$\pi$-Berry phase of LBCPs.|}} The quantized $\pi$-Berry phase of a LBCP (or a Dirac point)~\cite{novoselov2005two,zhang2005experimental,hasan2010colloquium} has been understood as follows.
+{\it \magenta{$\pi$-Berry phase of LBCPs.|}} The quantized $\pi$-Berry phase of an LBCP (or a Dirac point)~\cite{novoselov2005two,zhang2005experimental,hasan2010colloquium} has been understood as follows.
 For a given LBCP, its Berry phase is determined by the line integral of the Berry connection along a loop $\ell$ enclosing it in momentum space.
 According to Stokes theorem, the difference of the Berry phases computed along two different loops $\ell_1,~\ell_2$ enclosing the LBCP is given by the integral of the Berry curvature over the area $S_{\ell_1,\ell_2}$ bounded by $\ell_1,~\ell_2$.
-Then the Berry phase can be path-independent only when the Berry curvature integral over $S_{\ell_1,\ell_2}$ vanishes for any choice of $\ell_1,~\ell_2$.
+Then the Berry phase can be path independent only when the Berry curvature integral over $S_{\ell_1,\ell_2}$ vanishes for any choice of $\ell_1,~\ell_2$.

-Normally, the Berry curvature integral vanishes when suitable symmetry exists such as space-time inversion~\cite{fang2015new,ahn2017unconventional} or mirror symmetries~\cite{fang2015new} [see Supplemental Materials (SM)].
-Below we show that the Berry phase quantization of LBCPs does not rely on the symmetry but originates from the peculiar geometry of Dirac spinors.
+Normally, the Berry curvature integral vanishes when suitable symmetry exists such as space-time inversion~\cite{fang2015new,ahn2017unconventional} or mirror symmetries~\cite{fang2015new} (see Supplemental Materials~\cite{supple}).
+Below we show that the Berry phase quantization of LBCPs does not rely on the symmetry, but originates from the peculiar geometry of Dirac spinors.
 The main role of symmetry is to forbid mass terms so that symmetry-protected LBCPs can form a stable Dirac semimetal phase.
 Even an unstable LBCP appearing at the critical point between insulators has $\pi$-Berry phase.